altruios/namshubettulpa/public/namshubettuple/where-things-go-wrong.md

 *She walked into the ghostly image and Rossin turned her body to see where her consciousness had entered.*
 "M::You can see me?"
 "R::Aye, you're not physically where you are, you're just...
-Imagining yourself into existence from your own imagination which you put yourself just now" }
+Imagining yourself into existence from your own imagination which you put yourself into just now" }
 {
 mn:M